-Persons subject to these restrictions should contact the Chief Legal Officer or his or her designee at least two business days (or such shorter period as the Chief Legal Officer or his or her designee may determine) in advance and may not effect any transaction subject to the pre-clearance request unless given clearance to do so, which clearance, if granted, will be valid only for five business days following the approval date.
-If a transaction for which clearance has been granted is not effected (i.e., the trade is not placed) within such five business day period, the transaction must again be pre-cleared.
+Persons subject to these restrictions should submit a preclearance request at least two business days (or such shorter period as the Chief Legal Officer or his or her designee may determine) in advance either (1) through Shareworks or (2) by email to preclearance@qxo.com with the completed pre-clearance form appended to this Policy.
+Such persons may not effect any transaction subject to the pre-clearance request unless given clearance to do so, which clearance, if granted, will be valid only for five business days following the approval date.
+If a transaction for which clearance has been granted is not effected (i.e., the trade is not placed) within such five-business-day period, the transaction must again be pre-cleared.

 To the extent that a material event or development affecting the Company remains nonpublic, persons subject to pre-clearance will not be given permission to effect transactions in securities of the Company.
 Such persons may not be informed of the reason why they may not trade.
-Even if such person has previously received pre-clearance, such individual cannot trade in securities of the Company if such person possesses material, non-public information affecting the Company.
+Even if such person has previously received pre-clearance, such individual cannot trade in securities of the Company if such person possesses material, nonpublic information affecting the Company.
 Any person that is made aware of the reason for an event-specific prohibition on trading should in no event disclose the reason for the prohibition to third parties and should avoid disclosing the existence of the prohibition, if possible.
 Caution should be exercised when telling a broker or other person who suggested a trade that the trade cannot be effected at the time.

 Note that the pre-clearance procedures may delay the disposition of any security after it is purchased.

-See Part VII below for the principles applicable to transactions under Rule 10b5-1 plans.
+See Part VIII below for the principles applicable to transactions under Rule 10b5-1 plans.